 PLEASE NOTE: This training is by application only.
 If you are accepted, you will receive a link to a separate course site where you can pay the registration fee of $599 and access course materials and additional information.

-Participants in this Certificate Course are also required to enroll in the Equine-Assisted Expressive Arts Therapy Live Webinar Series that takes place on June 3, June 10, and June 24, 2021.
-You can register for that webinar series on this Learning Center Site under "Courses."
+Participants in this Certificate Course are also required to enroll in the Nature-Based Expressive Arts Therapy Live Webinar Series [dates to be announced] You can register for that webinar series on this Learning Center Site under "Courses."

 The equine experiential learning curriculum entails:

 1. Predator vs. Prey: Size/body language, vocabulary, humbleness, position in the world, and brain functioning

 2. Dependency / Yours/ Theirs: Expectations of roles and importance of self vs. others

 3. Work Together / Non-aggressive: How-when to move to control